ks-sakamoto/SwitchBot/README.md

 ```

 * **ESP32 Microcontroller**:
-  * GPIO 15: Connect to the signal pin of the servo motor.
+  * GPIO 26: Connect to the signal pin of the servo motor.
-  * 3.3V: Connect to the power pin of the servo motor.
+  * VIN: Connect to the power pin of the servo motor.
   * GND: Connect to the ground pin of the servo motor.
   * VIN: Connect to the output pin of the 3-terminal regulator.
   * GND: Connect to the ground pin of the 3-terminal regulator.
-  * GPIO 14: Connect to an external button for waking up the ESP32 from DeepSleep mode.
+  * GPIO 27: Connect to an external button for waking up the ESP32 from DeepSleep mode.

 * **Servo Motor**:
-  * Signal pin: Connect to GPIO 15 of the ESP32.
+  * Signal pin: Connect to GPIO 26 of the ESP32.
-  * Power pin: Connect to 3.3V of the ESP32.
+  * Power pin: Connect to VIN of the ESP32.
   * Ground pin: Connect to GND of the ESP32.

 * **3-terminal regulator**: